cbonoz/ethonline21/README.md

 * Skynet: Deploy project front end to skynet (sia) with homescreen support
 * IPFS: Using nft.storage for employee badges, records, and achievements.
 * Bitgo: wallet creation.
 BitGo SDKs, WBTC, Smart contracts library extensions and BitGo wallet.
 * Paraswap: Multichain swap and dex aggregator.
-Used for swap
+Used for swaps to target liquity/interest pools.

 Potential:
 * Ether cards: NFT platform to engage, grow, and monetize a social or follower community.